 What Happens Once You Choose WordPress?

 So, you’ve made the choice to move to WordPress.
 But, how does it all work and how do you get going with getting your site up?
 How do you find a WordPress theme?
 What exactly is a WordPress theme and what does it mean to customise a theme?
-If a theme is being installed what are you paying for?
 Is coding an option?
 All of these are very good questions that deserve straight forward answers.
 Here are a few insights and a little information to get you up to speed.

 1. The Importance of Finding Design & Layout Inspiration

 The idea behind looking at other websites, and it doesn’t have to be a competitor’s or industry leader’s website, is to get a little inspiration and establish what you like.
 It gives you a great foundation and place to start when selecting a few themes that would be suitable for your brand, business, and needs.
 It means you know more or less what you are looking for – what kind of website you want – how it looks and certain functionality you might want.

 2. Choosing a Theme with The Right Look & Functionality